regohiro/reflect-contract-doc/Reflect Technical Paper.md

 Note:
 　(1) If sender is excluded from staking　　　　　(2) If recipient is excluded from staking
 Glossary:
-　• tAmount: token amount that sender pays/transfers including the 10% fee
+　• tAmount: token amount that sender pays/transfers including tFee
-　• tFee: the 10% transfer fee
+　• tFee: the 10% transfer fee (note: 10% was chosen arbitrarily)
 　• tTransferAmount: tokens that will get transferred to recipient
 　• tOwned[user]: User's balance represented in t-space (only used by non-stakers)
 　• rOwned[user]: User's balance represented in r-space